ghc/ghc/hadrian/doc/user-settings.md

 - the stage slot, which comes first, can be filled with any of `stage0`, `stage1`, `stage2`, `stage3` or `*`; any value but `*` will restrict the setting update to targets built during the given stage, while `*` is taken to mean "for any stage".
+For instance, the above example will affect the linking of the `_build/stage1/bin/ghc` executable.
 - the package slot, which comes second, can be filled with any package name that Hadrian knows about (all packages that are part of a GHC checkout), or `*`, to respectively mean that the builder options are going to be updated